 The One-Click-Installation is better for beginners or those who are trying to set up their first blog.
 If you are internet/computer savvy then have a look at the manual tutorial.
 Either way, you’ll get your blog online very quickly.

-A) How to Set Up a WordPress Blog using Web Hosting Hub (For Beginners)
+A) How to Set Up WordPress Blog using Web Hosting Hub (FOR BEGINNERS)

 P.S.
 Make sure you follow the screenshots below in order to get the cheapest package available.